Halcyon (console): History

+Although there wasn't a nationwide release, a few consoles were sold at Beverly Stereo and Video for $2,498 and later on clearance for $999.
+It was sold at Video Scene in San Diego, California for $1,898.

+The console is on display at the National Videogame Museum in Frisco, Texas.

 Technical details

 Hardware

 Halcyon was based around the Z80 microprocessor, with its 64K memory partitioned out to ROM and RAM.
 A separate speech recognition computer provided the additional power needed to recognize human speech.
 Its firmware was proprietary, and its chief communications with the Z80 were indications of what word it had recognized, and what probability of confidence it calculated for the match.
 Other functions this subsystem provided were non-volatile memory storage, and speech recognition training.

 Video content existed on a special computer-controlled CED player provided by RCA.
 Because of video encoding and stylus positioning constraints inherent in this technology, still frames (where action would be suspended pending player input) had to be encoded as a repeat of 2 or 3 seconds of video.
 Late in its development, Halcyon had to be re-designed to use Laserdisc players because CED units were put out of production by RCA.
-The Laserdisk used by Halcyon was an unbadged unit made by Pioneer Corporation.
+The Laserdisc player used by Halcyon was an unbadged unit made by Pioneer Corporation.

 Communications with CED players were serial.
 Communications with Laserdisc players were via infrared LED attached via suction cup.

 Speech synthesis was produced using a licensed text-to-speech algorithm included as part of the base Halcyon Operating System, including a special English vocabulary which would correctly pronounce hundreds of proper names.
 The phonetic output of this algorithm was fed into a Votrax chip.